Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: The Role of Energy Management Strategies (EMS)

 \subsection{Multi-Train Simulation and the Computational Bottleneck}

-To resolve the grid-blind limitations of single-train models, recent literature urge a shift toward Multi-Train Comprehensive Optimisation (MTCO).
-Authors of literature such as \cite{tao_2024_comprehensive, multipletrain_trajectory_optimisation} argue that by simulating the Train-Track-Power (TTP) system simultaneously, network-level EMS can actively stagger the acceleration phases of heavy freight and passenger trains, flattening the total instantaneous power demand.
+To resolve the grid-blind limitations of single-train models, recent literature has called for a shift toward Multi-Train Comprehensive Optimisation (MTCO).
+Authors such as \cite{tao_2024_comprehensive, multipletrain_trajectory_optimisation} argue that by simulating the Train-Track-Power (TTP) system simultaneously, network-level EMS can actively stagger the acceleration phases of heavy freight and passenger trains, flattening the total instantaneous power demand.

 This peak shaving ensures the network does not exceed its Firm Service Capacity (FSC).
-Because overstepping the FSC incurs severe financial penalties for the railway operator, researchers emphasise that dynamic load shifting is not merely a technical requirement to respect hardware limits, but a primary economic objective.
+Because overstepping the FSC incurs severe financial penalties for the railway operator, the literature emphasises that dynamic load shifting is not merely a technical requirement to respect hardware limits, but also a primary economic objective.
 Furthermore, studies show MTCO allows for the active synchronisation of regenerative braking between vehicles, further reducing grid power draw.

-However, while researchers broadly agree that multi-train simulation represents the necessary steps forwards, a critical tension emerges in the literature regarding its implementation.
+However, while researchers broadly agree that multi-train simulation represents the necessary direction, a critical tension emerges in the literature regarding its implementation.
 As the EMS must calculate the simultaneous speed profiles, locations, and electrical interactions of several trains across a wide range of track segments, the state-space of the simulation grows exponentially.
-This computational bottleneck forces an ongoing academic debate: engineers must carefully select their algorithmic architectures, constantly balancing between the mathematical perfection demanded by deterministic models and the computational viability required for real-world execution.
+This computational bottleneck forces a recurring methodological choice: the algorithmic architectures reviewed in Sections \ref{sec:limitations} and \ref{sec:heuristics} consistently trade mathematical optimality against computational viability, and the literature offers no single dominant solution.